 This all leads to a stretch back in, sorry again Poole, you-could-just-about-be-anywhere-territory but highlights include a good old hardware shop that's family-run, probably.

 I love these places and could easily spend an hour inside.
-It's thought to be the smell, which is of grandad's shed, although there's often an obligation to buy a small bag of screws or some shoelaces.
+It's thought to be the smell, which is that of grandad's shed, although there's often an obligation to buy a small bag of screws or some shoelaces.

 Today, it was a pack of cheap batteries that weren't really needed.